New Jersey Lottery: Pick-6

 Pick-6 is drawn on Monday and Thursday evenings.
 It draws six numbers from 1 through 46.
 Games cost $2 each.
 The jackpot begins at $2 million annuity and increases by at least $100,000 per rollover until there is a 6-of-6 winner (the jackpot prize is paid in a financial annuity over 30 years or the jackpot winner can choose the available cash option for such annuity).
 The game requires players to choose how they want to be paid if they win the jackpot prize while playing the game.

 Pick-6 began on May 9, 1980, as one of the first games of its kind in the US.
-It originally was a pick-6 (hence the name) of 39 numbers.
+It originally was a pick-6 (hence the name) of 36 numbers.
 Players paid $1 for each game; a winning ticket needed at least four correct numbers in a game.
-It later went to a 6/42 matrix, followed by an additional change to 6/46; making even higher jackpots possible.
+In June 1984, it was changed to 6/39, then in February 1986, later went to a 6/42 matrix, followed by an additional change to 6/46, in January 1989; making even higher jackpots possible.
 Until 2000, drawings included a five-digit "bonus" number; an exact match entered the player into a special drawing where the top prize was $50,000 yearly in 20 installments, with no cash option.
 (Although the Pick-6 cash option began in 1997, it applied only to the "regular" game; choosing "cash" on a betslip, then winning the top prize in the "bonus" drawing, still meant receiving mandatory annuity payments.)

 In September 2000, Pick-6 adopted the 6/49 format, adding a $3 prize for matching three numbers.
 Matching at least four numbers has always won a parimutuel prize.

-On January 15, 2015, Pick-6 added its "XTRA" option (an additional $1 per play per drawing.)
+On January 22nd, 2015, Pick-6 added its "XTRA" option (an additional $1 per play per drawing).
 Matching five, four, or three of the six numbers means the basic parimutuel prize is multiplied by the "XTRA" number.
-Matching two numbers wins back the $2 wager.
+The “XTRA” feature originally awarded a $2 prize for matching 2 of the six numbers drawn.

 On April 7, 2022, the game matrix scaled back to the 6/46 matrix, the price increased to $2 per play and a new feature called Double Play added to the game, giving players additional chance to win up to $250,000, with other prizes being reduced.
 In addition to that, the XTRA multiplier turned into an instant multiplier on every purchased ticket, and a new 10x multiplier number added, which gives players the chance to multiply any non jackpot prizes up to 10 times, both for the regular Pick-6 and Double Play drawings.

+On July 12th, 2025, the New Jersey lottery added a Saturday drawing to allow for more excitement in the game with bigger jackpots to happen more frequently.